OriginTrail/edge-node-installer/README.md

 Edge Node v1.0.1 Installation

-Welcome to the Private Beta of DKG Edge Node! 🚀
+Welcome to the release of the DKG Edge Node Installer! 🚀

-Thank you for being an early adopter of our Edge node.
-This private beta release allows you to test and provide valuable feedback.
-Your input will help shape the future of the Edge node.
+Thank you for being an early adopter of our Edge Node Installer.
+This private beta release provides you with the first official installer to easily set up the Edge Node on your system.
+By testing this installer and providing feedback, you play a crucial role in improving the setup process.
+Your insights will help us refine the experience.
 Please report any bugs 🐛 or suggestions!

-## Table of Contents# Edge Node v1.0.1 Installation

----

 ## Prerequisites